uofa-cmput404/uofa-cmput404.github.io/content/labs/lab-4.md

 Big lab!
 Build a simple [Django](https://www.djangoproject.com/) website.
 Understand the fundamentals of Django's MVC architecture using the built in models and views.

-Create a text file `lab4-${ccid}.txt` containing answers to the questions and submit to *Lab 4* on eClass.
+Answers to the questions should be submitted to *Lab 4* on eClass.
 You may also follow along with the [official documentation](https://docs.djangoproject.com/en/2.1/intro/tutorial01/#writing-your-first-django-app-part-1).

 ### Creating a Django Project